Lunar phase

 A full moon sets behind San Gorgonio Mountain in California on a midsummer's morning.

 A lunar phase or Moon phase is the apparent shape of the Moon's day and night phases of the lunar day as viewed from afar.
 Because the Moon is tidally locked to Earth, the cycle of phases takes one lunar month and moves across the same side of the Moon, which always faces Earth.
-In common usage, the four major phases are the new moon, the first quarter, the full moon and the last quarter; the four minor phases are waxing crescent, waxing gibbous, waning gibbous, and waning crescent.
+In common usage, the four major phases are the new moon, the first quarter, the full moon, and the last quarter.
+The four minor phases are waxing crescent, waxing gibbous, waning gibbous, and waning crescent.
 A lunar month is the time between successive recurrences of the same phase: due to the eccentricity of the Moon's orbit, this duration is not perfectly constant but averages about 29.5 days.

-The appearance of the Moon (its phase) gradually changes over a lunar month as the relative orbital positions of the Moon around Earth, and Earth around the Sun, shift.
+The appearance of the Moon (its phase) depends on the observer's latitude and is opposite across northern hemisphere and southern hemisphere observers.
+It gradually changes over a lunar month as the relative orbital positions of the Moon around Earth, and Earth around the Sun, shift.
 The visible side of the Moon is sunlit to varying extents, depending on the position of the Moon in its orbit, with the sunlit portion varying from 0% (at new moon) to nearly 100% (at full moon).

-Phenomenon
+Principle

 The Moon rotates as it orbits Earth, changing orientation toward the Sun experiencing a lunar day.
 A lunar day is equal to one lunar month (one synodic orbit around Earth) due to it being tidally locked to Earth.
 Since the Moon is not tidally locked to the Sun, lunar daylight and night times both occur around the Moon.
 The changing position of the illumination of the Moon by the Sun during a lunar day is observable from Earth as the changing lunar phases, waxing crescent being the sunrise and the waning crescent the sunset phase of a day observed from afar.